News

 Published on June 7, 2025

-Jill Chase, a partner at CapitalG, mentioned at TechCrunch AI Sessions that some companies, only a year old, have reached significant annual recurring revenue and valuations.
-Despite seeming mature based on these metrics, they often lack essential infrastructure.
+Jill Chase, a partner at CapitalG, highlighted this complexity at TechCrunch AI Sessions.
+She noted that some companies, barely a year old, have already reached significant annual recurring revenue and valuations.
+Despite these metrics suggesting maturity, many of these startups lack essential infrastructure, raising concerns about their long-term viability.

-Chase anticipates the emergence of AI software engineers, which could make Cursor's current offerings less relevant.
-She said that Cursor must evolve its product to incorporate more powerful models in the future.
+Chase cited Cursor, an AI coding startup, as an example of a company that capitalized on AI code generation when it was viable.
+However, to maintain its competitive edge, Cursor will need to adapt continuously.
+Chase anticipates the emergence of AI software engineers, which could render Cursor's current offerings less relevant.
+She emphasizes that Cursor must evolve its product to incorporate more powerful models in the future.